cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ## Game Over

-Next, let's handle the situation when the player step on the an empty block.
+Next, let's handle the situation when the player steps on an empty block.

 ### Handle jump end